rapid7/metasploit-framework/Landing-Pull-Requests.md

 In this particular case with PR #1217, I did want to send some changes back to the contributor.

 **Important**: If the codebase the contributor's PR is based on is severely outdated (e.g., they branched off an outdated ```master```), you should not test their PR in isolation as described above.
 Instead, you should create a test branch that is identical to the latest codebase, merge the contributor's PR into the test branch, and then start your testing.
+You may need to `bundle install` before testing.

 Here's an example with #6954 (your workflow may vary):